gyaansastra/gyaansastra/README.md

 Tech Evangelist and Information Security enthusiast.
 I love the challenge of finding logical bugs in security products to improve security posture.
 Love data analytics and visualization, specially madly in love with GraphDB.

-## Feedback

-If you have any feedback, please reach out to us at gyaansastra@gmail.com

 ## 🤝 Connect with me:
 [![Blogspot](https://img.shields.io/badge/Blogger-000?style=for-the-badge&logo=blogger&logoColor=white)](https://debarghaya.blogspot.com/)